LuisVilarBarbosa/TextCategorizer/README.md

 # Development Notes

-- The code has been tested on Windows 10, MX Linux 18.2 (Debian stable based) and Docker images for Miniconda (Debian based).
+- The code has been tested on Windows 10, MX Linux 19 (Debian stable based) and Docker images for Miniconda (Debian based).

-- In some situations, the tool may present a reference to a document with index X where X belongs to the interval [0, number of documents[.
-The number of the row of the document in the Excel file should be equal to the index plus 2.

 - Pickle is used to dump and load data to and from files.
 This protocol is the fastest of the tested protocols, but is considered insecure.
 Please take this information into consideration.

-- The documents ignored during preprocessing are also ignored when preparing feature extraction, counting for the number of documents ignored when preparing feature extraction.
-The number of ignored documents is only shown if greater than zero.

 - Consulting the file "log.txt" is essential because it shows several more information than the console.

 - The code is relatively generic and can be used as a basis for other experiments, but should be tuned for practical applications.

 - The tool in this repository is based on the tool present in https://github.com/LuisVilarBarbosa/DISS.

+- The repository present in https://github.com/LuisVilarBarbosa/TextCategorizer-experiments contains side-projects that use a minimal version of the code necessary to categorize text to test different tools that could be added to Text Categorizer.